 An HVAC professional can identify the best HVAC system size for your home by calculating the required size by doing a Manual J load calculation, a detailed analysis of your home’s central air conditioning and heating needs.
 This calculation is based on factors such as your home’s square footage, ceiling height, the type of insulation you have, the type of windows you have, the climate in which you live, if you have a basement or slab, what color your roof is, etc.

 - What are your qualifications as an HVAC contractor?

 Finding a qualified HVAC contractor is important for keeping your HVAC system running smoothly for many years.
 Our HVAC contractors are all NATE-certified.
 NATE stands for North American Technician Excellence and is the leading program for certification of technicians in the HVAC industry.
 The HVAC contractor who carries this certification has met a high standard of excellence, passing professional exams and demonstrating proficiency in many important areas.
 Core requirements include safety, heat transfer, tools of the trade and electrical concepts and procedures, while additional specialty areas include installation, service, components and applied knowledge.
 Hiring an HVAC contractor with a NATE certification means you have a qualified technician working on your system.

 Of course, there are many more questions you can ask your HVAC contractor during a routine visit.
 Perhaps you have questions about alleviating asthma or allergies, a strange sound or smell coming from your unit, your family’s comfort, having your vents cleaned, getting a new HVAC system or what your existing warranty covers.
 Whatever your questions are, take time before your maintenance appointment to write down a list of the questions you want to ask your HVAC contractor.
 That way, you can be sure you won’t forget anything and will make the best use of the time they’re in your home.

-To schedule your next HVAC maintenance appointment, contact Stiles Heating & Cooling.
+To schedule your next HVAC maintenance appointment, contact Stiles Heating, Cooling, & Plumbing.